Nancy A. Roseman

 President Roseman graduated from Smith College in 1980 and earned her Ph.D. in microbiology from Oregon State University in 1987.
 After a post-doctoral fellowship in biochemistry at Oregon State, she joined the biology department at Williams in 1991.

-While at Williams, Roseman served as dean of the college from 2000 to 2007 with primary responsibility for all areas of student life, including academic, social and residential.
+While at Williams, President Roseman served as dean of the college from 2000-2007 with primary responsibility for all areas of student life: academic, social and residential.
 After serving as dean, she was asked to serve as assistant to the president for special projects, and from 2010 to 2012 she served as director of the Williams-Exeter Programme at Oxford University.

 Currently, President Roseman is serving on the board of the Lenfest Scholars Foundation, Inc. which provides college scholarships to students graduating from primarily rural Pennsylvania high schools.
 She also serves as convening chair of the High I Partnership Board, a collaborative which focuses on enhancements to the downtown Carlisle area.